dombean/lancaster_rmd_posterdown/README.md

 Refer to the file __example_posterdown.html__ to see what the poster looks like.

+Lancaster University Themed Posterdown; it has a Red Theme and Contains Lancaster University Logos.

+Useful for presenting and summarising a dissertation.

 # R Install

 1) __Run command in R:__ devtools::install_github("dombean/lancaster_rmd_posterdown")